 - Number of children enrolled full-time in an undergraduate program

-The full cost of attending Occidental involves more than tuition, fees, room, and board.
-Books, supplies, transportation, and personal expenses are also considered.
+The full cost of attending Occidental involves more than tuition, fees and room and board.
+Books, supplies, transportation and personal expenses are also considered.
 To determine your eligibility for financial aid, we subtract your EFC from the total cost of attendance (COA):

 COA - EFC = Financial Need

-At Occidental, most first-year students are awarded $5,700 in need-based loans and $3,100 in work study.
+At Occidental, most first-year students with demonstrated need are awarded $5,700 in need-based loans and $3,100 in work study.
 Any remaining need is met with grants and scholarships.

-We encourage you to use our Net Price Calculator for an idea of the financial aid you could receive if you attend Oxy.
+We encourage you to use our Net Price Calculator for an estimate of the financial aid you could receive from Oxy.